ibexa/documentation-user/docs/getting_started/get_started.md

 To access the back office (or the user/editor interface), add `/admin` to the address provided by the administrator.
 For example, if your website's URL is `www.my-site.com`, you enter the editing interface through `www.my-site.com/admin`.

-If you're the administrator, the default administrator account information is:
+If you're the administrator, use the login credentials that were set during the installation process.

-- username: `admin`
-- password:` publish`

 Otherwise, to login, you must get your user credentials from the administrator, and enter them on the login screen.